JuliaDebug/Infiltrator.jl/README.md

 all code is completely compiled, so the performance overhead should be negligible.

 Note that you cannot access other functions in the callstack, or step into functions.
-If you need that functionality, use Debugger.jl or Juno's debugger.
+If you need that functionality, use Debugger.jl, VSCode's or Juno's debugger.

+Running code that ends up triggering the `@infiltrate` REPL mode via inline evaluation in VSCode or Juno can cause issues, so it's recommended to always use the REPL directly.

 ## `@infiltrate` macro